-In a new commission by DanceEast, award-winning Director and Choreographer Arthur Pita, in collaboration with HeadSpaceDance, presents a wickedly gruesome, darkly surreal double bill of dark dance.
+In a new commission by DanceEast, award-winning Director and Choreographer Arthur Pita, in collaboration with HeadSpaceDance, presents a wicked, darkly surreal double bill of dance.

 Stepmother leads us into a menacing world where macabre folklore meets murder, lust and latex.
 Fairy tales distort into nightmares as familiar characters from Snow White to Hansel and Gretel are pursued by a force of monstrous and abusive stepmothers.

 Stepfather tells the grisly tale of a twisted family situation, inspired by the folk-punk ‘Country Death Song’ from cult American band Violent Femmes.
 Spiralling into a hellish world of incest and murder, the search for redemption is played out beyond the grave.

 ★★★★ ‘All horribly entertaining.
 A very dark treat indeed.’